 The adoption of FEA and EMA techniques to validate the PCB analytical model that can be useful for response prediction is quite promising.
-This work will present the idea and procedure for model verification of PCB in Section 2.
-The refined FE model of the PCB consisting of detail components is built for theoretical modal analysis (TMA) for both free and fixed boundaries, respectively in Sections 3 and 4, in considering thermal loading with heating effect.
+This work will present the idea and procedure for model verification of PCB in next Section.
+The refined FE model of the PCB consisting of detail components is built for theoretical modal analysis (TMA) for both free and fixed boundaries, respectively, in considering thermal loading with heating effect.
 The EMA for the PCB with thermal effects are also carried out.
 By the comparison of theoretical and experimental modal parameters, the PCB FE model can be validated and applied for further analysis, such as response prediction due to random excitation as well as thermal effects.